scotow/zippyst/README.md

 ### Algorithm changes

-If you find any link that may not work with this project, please open an issue to let me know, so I can (try to) support the new algorithm.
+If you find any link that may not work with this project, please open an issue to let me know, so I might try to support the new algorithm.